Mohammad-Shalabi-Cyber/FUTURE_CS_01/README.md

 * **Network Mapping:** Identifying open ports and active services.
 * **Vulnerability Scanning:** Detecting security weaknesses, misconfigurations, and outdated software versions.
 * **Reporting:** Documenting findings with risk levels and recommended fixes.
+* All scanning was performed passively to comply with ethical guidelines and ensure zero impact on target availability

 ## 3. Tools Used
 To ensure a comprehensive assessment, the following industry-standard tools were utilized: